ElianaJain/ElianaJainPortfolio/README.md

 ## About

 This portfolio represents 7+ years of owning developer and enterprise documentation for complex SaaS platforms.
-It highlights work across:
+It highlights work across content design, API reference, primary research, content strategy, and developer-facing writing.

-- **AI Robot Dog Build Log** — Personal project documenting a Raspberry Pi + SunFounder hardware build with Python, computer vision, and autonomous movement goals.
-Published to [Hashnode](https://hashnode.com/@elianajain).
-- **AI Documentation Governance** — Built prompt evaluation rubrics, output consistency standards, and human-in-the-loop review protocols for AI-assisted content workflows at SAP Ariba
-- **cXML Reference Documentation** — Authored element references, attribute tables, and annotated code samples for SAP Business Network for Supply Chain, including aerospace and defense procurement domains
-- **Terminology & Standards** — Led redesign of SAP Business Network content for compliance, terminology consistency, and governance at enterprise scale
-- **Style Guides & Content Standards** — Cross-functional content governance built with engineering, product, UX, and support teams
+I am currently building an AI-powered robot dog using Raspberry Pi and SunFounder hardware and documenting the full process publicly on Hashnode and GitHub.
+I also write about the intersection of archaeology and AI documentation at [elianajain.hashnode.dev](https://elianajain.hashnode.dev).

 ---